laszewski/hugo/content/home/hero_carousel.md

 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = ":rocket: Classes"
+  title = ":cloud: Classes"
-  content = "ENGR-E516 and CSCI-B 649: Engineering Cloud COmputing"
+  content = "ENGR-E516 and CSCI-B 649: Engineering Cloud Computing will introduce you to state-of-the-art cloud technologies"

   align = "center"  # Choose `center`, `left`, or `right`.